"Don't ask what the world needs. Ask what makes you come alive and go do it. Because what the world needs is people who have come alive."

 .
 Number 22, Leonard DiCaprio caught my attention and is all the more interesting because he made it out of the death knell that sometimes spells child stardom.
 And yes, he was/is so cute!
 He got his start as the homeless kid the Seavers takes in on in Growing Pains (move over Blind Side

 ) and during interviews back in that day he admitted to loving the attention and also fairly confident that acting was something he'd go far with.
 Can you blame him?
-Share a free sample 2015 Jobs and Money Forecast.
-Master your money and attain success with this startlingly accurate forecast!
+Share a free sample Friends and Lovers.
+Are you two best friends and lovers?
+Try a free sample of this powerful reading today!

 Well his voice is huskier now and he seems to hold things a little closer to his vest, portraying the worldly triple-Oscar winning celebrity that he is.
 It must seem a world away when he was on the cover of Tiger Beat